Hip fracture - discharge

 What to Expect at Home

 Most of the problems that develop after hip fracture surgery can be prevented by getting out of bed and walking as soon as possible.
-For this reason, it is very important to stay active and follow the instructions your doctor gave you.
+For this reason, it is very important to stay active and follow the instructions your health care provider gave you.

 You may have bruises around your incision.
 These will go away.
 It is normal for the skin around your incision to be a little red.
 It is also normal to have a small amount of watery or dark bloody fluid draining from your incision for several days.